giladbarnea/django_home_assignment/dev/merged-awesome-django.md

 - [django-autocomplete-light](https://github.com/yourlabs/django-autocomplete-light) - django-autocomplete-light's purpose is to enable autocompletes quickly and properly in a django project.
 - [django-bootstrap-form](https://github.com/tzangms/django-bootstrap-form) - Twitter Bootstrap for Django Form.
 - [django-bootstrap3](https://github.com/dyve/django-bootstrap3) - Use Bootstrap in your Django templates, the Django way.
-- [django-crispy-forms](https://github.com/maraujop/django-crispy-forms) - The best way to have DRY Django forms.
+- [django-crispy-forms](https://github.com/django-crispy-forms/django-crispy-forms) - The best way to have DRY Django forms.
 The app provides a tag and filter that lets you quickly render forms in a div format while providing an enormous amount of
 - [django-floppyforms](https://github.com/gregmuellegger/django-floppyforms) - django-floppyforms is an application that gives you full control of the output of forms rendering.
 The forms API and features are exactly the same as Django’s, the key
 - [django-formtools](https://github.com/jazzband/django-formtools) - For form previous and multi-step forms, previously part of Django until 1.8.
 - [django-shapeshifter](https://github.com/kennethlove/django-shapeshifter) - A CBV to handle multiple forms in one view.
 - [django-widget-tweaks](https://github.com/jazzband/django-widget-tweaks) - Tweak form field rendering in templates.

-## General

-- [django-filter](https://github.com/carltongibson/django-filter) - A generic system for filtering Django QuerySets based on user selections.
-- [django-guardian](https://github.com/django-guardian/django-guardian) - Implementation of per object permissions as authorization backend.
-- [django-sql-explorer](https://github.com/groveco/django-sql-explorer) - Easily share data via SQL queries, right from Django.
-- [django-tables2](https://github.com/jieter/django-tables2) - HTML tables with pagination/sorting.

 ## Gis